Cameco quits Hathor race, leaving Rio's C$654 million bid

 Earlier this month, Cameco raised its bid to C$625 million, but Rio was quick to counter with a C$4.70 a share bid worth C$654 million, leading many analysts to speculate that Cameco would back-out of the race, as the price was already more than 25 percent higher than its original bid.

-Analysts said Cameco might have justified a higher bid on strategic grounds in terms of keeping Rio out of the Athabasca Basin.
-That said, paying more for Hathor would have diluted for Cameco results on most metrics.

-Investors though were betting that the bidding war would escalate, and shares of Hathor closed well above Rio's offer price at C$5.05 a share on Friday.
+Investors though were betting that the bidding war would continue and shares of Hathor closed well above Rio's offer price at C$5.05 a share on Friday.

-By backing away, Cameco has conveyed a strong message to the market, said Dundee Securities analyst David Talbot in a note to clients.

-"Most importantly, it can't be pushed into doing something it doesn't feel comfortable doing," he wrote.
-"The company remained disciplined, sticking to its corporate culture."

-Cameco said that it is focused on developing its existing assets and that it will explore other growth opportunities where there is a clear benefit to shareholders.
+Gitzel said Cameco plans to focus on developing its existing assets and it remains on track to meet its objectives.

+"We will continue to explore other growth opportunities, but only where there is a clear benefit to our shareholders," he added.